Perm, Russia: Etymology

-Perm has a continental climate with warm summers and long, cold winters.

 History

 Perm is located in the old Permiak area.
 Perm was first mentioned as the village of Yagoshikha (Ягошиха) in 1647; however, the history of the modern city of Perm starts with the development of the Ural region by Tsar Peter the Great.
 Vasily Tatishchev, appointed by the Tsar as a chief manager of Ural factories, founded Perm together with another major centre of the Ural region, Yekaterinburg.

 In the 19th century, Perm became a major trade and industrial centre with a population of more than 20,000 people in the 1860s, with several metallurgy, paper, and steamboat producing factories, including one owned by a British entrepreneur.
 In 1870, an opera theatre was opened in the city, and in 1871 the first phosphoric factory in Russia was built.
 In 1916, Perm State University—a major educational institution in modern Russia—was opened.